Lacoi/ArkPsManager/README.md

 ## Features

-- **Multi-server dashboard** ([App.ps1](App.ps1)) - add any number of server entries (map/instance), see live PID, session name, RAM usage and start time, and act on one or many selected entries at once.
+- **Multi-server dashboard** ([App.ps1](App.ps1)) - add any number of server entries (map/instance), see live PID, session name, RAM usage and start time, and act on one or many selected entries at once. `ServerPath` is validated to be on a local fixed drive (not a UNC path or mapped network share) before an entry is saved.
 - **Shared local cache** ([actions/UpdateCache.ps1](actions/UpdateCache.ps1)) - installs SteamCMD on first run and keeps a single cached copy of the ARK server files (app `2430930`), so every server instance updates from disk instead of re-downloading from Steam.
   - Detects the SteamCMD build id from `appmanifest_2430930.acf` and snapshots the cache into a versioned `Cache\Server_<buildid>` folder, automatically pruning old snapshots down to the latest 3 - any build with a matching `<buildid>.build` marker is never pruned, no matter how old.
   - Downloads the latest [AsaApi](https://github.com/ArkServerApi/AsaApi) release from GitHub, but only when the tagged version differs from the cached one (checked via a local `version.txt`).